thiblahute/meson-website/Running-Meson.md

     meson <source dir> <build dir> --backend=vs2010

 You can then open the generated solution with Visual Studio and compile it in the usual way.
-A list of backends can be obtained with <tt>meson --help</tt>.
+A list of backends can be obtained with `meson --help`.

 Building the source
 ==